-FIG. 4: Windowed Foothills example.
-FIG. 5: Windowed Foothills example with noise.
+Figure 4.
+Windowed Foothills example with noise.

-FIG. 6: Windowed Overthrust example.
+Figure 5.
+Windowed Overthrust example with noise.

 The proposed technique has been tested on the Foothills and Overthrust geology models respectively.
 When windowing the inputs, to obtain a subband LL image with the same size as input migration images, we applied a bicubic interpolation with factor 2 on the LL image.
-Model R3 results, which contains multiple energy, have improved resolution and accurate reflector prediction than baseline model R1 or pre-conditioned model R4.
+Model R3 results, which contain multiple energy, have improved resolution and accurate reflector prediction than baseline model R1 or pre-conditioned model R4.